Toolbar

 Load Image

-This icon allows you to place images into designated image frames or replace existing images.
+This icon allows you to place images in designated image frames or replace existing images.

 8